gavinmcfarland/plugma-deprecated/README.md

 })
 ```

-## State Managment
+## State Management

-The framework provides a `plugin` reference which gives you the state of the `plugin` at any given time.
+The framework provides a `plugin` reference which gives you the state of the plugin at any given time.
 This is useful to keep consistancey across different commands.
 If you ever need to make an exception, you can change the state of the plugin per command.

 ```js
 // plugin properties